THESHADOW2030/MinHashing-LSH/README.md

-This is the project done for the "Programmazione di Sistemi Multicore" of Sapienza
+This is the project done for the "Programmazione di Sistemi Multicore" course at Sapienza

 Co-author: Federica Bianchi